Lourdes Casanova

 Lourdes S. Casanova is an academic, author and currently a Senior Lecturer of Management at the Samuel Curtis Johnson Graduate School of Management and Gail and Rob Cañizares Director of the Emerging Markets Institute.
 Before her appointment to Johnson School, Casanova was a lecturer in the Strategy Department at INSEAD.
 She specializes in international business with a focus on Latin America and multinationals from emerging markets.
 In 2014 and 2015, Lourdes Casanova was appointed as one of the 50 most influential Iberoamerican intellectuals by Esglobal.
-Also, she is member of the Boyce Thompson Institute.
+Also, she is member of the Board of Directors of Boyce Thompson Institute.

 Affiliations

 Lourdes Casanova is a Senior Lecturer of Management at the S.C.
 Johnson Graduate School of Business, Cornell University, since 2012.
 She is also the Gail and Rob Cañizares Director of the Emerging Markets Institute.
 For the previous 23 years she was a lecturer in the Strategy Department of INSEAD.

 Past teaching experiences include visiting faculty positions and guest lecturer assignments at Tecnológico de Monterrey, HEC Montréal, ESADE Business School, Universitat Pompeu Fabra, San Diego University's School of Business Administration, Oxford University’s Latin American Center, Cambridge Judge Business School, Universidad Autónoma de Barcelona’s Institute of European Studies, Universität Zürich, and Haas School of Business.
 She is a visiting professor at Wenzhou University, China.

 Casanova is also a former awardee of the Fulbright Scholar Program.